 Yuval Noah Harari, Homo Deus

-While several excellent technical and critical treatments have emerged in recent years, I had not come across a book for the general public that would provide a deep sense for the intuitions and motivations behind their development.
-Chris Bleakley's new book offers this and more: conceptual rigor woven into historical vignettes in a style that i believe general readers will find truly enjoyable to read.
+While several excellent technical and critical treatments have emerged in recent years, I had not come across a book [on algorithms written] for the general public that would provide a deep sense for the intuitions and motivations behind their development.
+Chris Bleakley's new book offers this and more: conceptual rigor woven into historical vignettes in a style that I believe general readers will find truly enjoyable to read.

 Cory Brunson, New Books Network